-This guide aims to provide comprehensive information on online master’s in higher education degree programs and the associated costs and requirements for admission.
-Commonly included courses are also discussed to help students set expectations in terms of coursework.
+This guide provides comprehensive information on online masters in higher education degree programs, including the associated costs and requirements for admission, and the common courses that are included.

 Yes, it is possible to earn a legitimate college degree online, including an online master’s degree in higher education.
 Educational technology and pedagogy have evolved enough to enable institutions to deliver instruction purely online.
 For many schools, pursuing a fully online degree means logging onto a platform where one can view or stream lectures, submit coursework, and interact with students and instructors (Obringer, n.d.).